 Equipment Needed:

-- Mixing bowl: A bowl for combining cooked lobster meat with mayonnaise and additional ingredients.
+- Mixing bowl: For tossing cooked lobster with mayo and herbs.

-- Knife and cutting board: Necessary for chopping celery and chives and for preparing the lobster meat.
+- Knife and cutting board: To chop celery, chives, and cut the lobster meat.

 Detailed Recipe